Drone photography has been the fastest-growing photography trend in recent years.

-UAVs (unmanned aircrafts) or drones have had significant advances in technology, creating devices for every budget.
+UAVs (uncrewed aircraft) or drones have had significant advances in technology, creating devices for every budget.

-There are drones where a go pro camera can be attached.
-And there are others where they include a camera capable of shooting 4K video at a rate of 120 fps.
+There are drones where a GoPro camera can be attached.
+And there are others where they include a camera capable of taking pictures in 5472×3648 resolution.

-Most issues with drones can be easily avoided if the operator takes the time to check all of the machines’ components.
+Most drones can be easily avoided if the operator takes the time to check all of the machines’ components.